LCD and Viewfinder

 X-T1 IR has a built-in Stereo microphone and a Mono speaker.
 Fujifilm X-T1 IR also has a port for an external microphone so you can record high quality sound with the help of an external microphone.

 connectivity ( Geotagging / Wireless communication (Image transfer) / View & Obtain Images / Remote camera shooting / PC Autosave) which lets you transfer your photos directly to compatible devices without any physical connection.One other feature that we like is the ability to use our smartphone as a remote to control our X-T1 IR.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.

 You can connect X-T1 IR to compatible devices via its HDMI port or USB 2.0 (480 Mbit/sec) port.

 Fujifilm X-T1 IR is powered by battery which provides a shooting life of 350 according to CIPA standards.

 Considering that the average battery life of Mirrorless type cameras is 364 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.

 Battery Life Comparison in Semi-Pro Mirrorless Cameras

-Panasonic GH3 with its 540shots is the model with longest battery life among Semi-Pro Mirrorless cameras.
-Check the comparison of Fujifilm X-T1 IR vs Panasonic GH3 or take a look at Longest Battery Life Mirrorless cameras list.
+Sony A6600 with its 810shots is the model with longest battery life among Semi-Pro Mirrorless cameras.
+Check the comparison of Fujifilm X-T1 IR vs Sony A6600 or take a look at Longest Battery Life Mirrorless cameras list.